-With the greenhouse structure largely complete, we will begin installation of the Stack zones in the third quarter of 2023.
+We began installation of the Stack zones and greenhouse growing systems in the third quarter of 2023 and continue to expect operations to commence later in the fourth quarter of 2023.
 The addition of this new facility in northeast Texas is expected to fortify our distribution in markets across Texas, Oklahoma, Louisiana, Mississippi, Arkansas, Kansas, and Missouri.
 Further, the facility is designed to provide additional capacity to meet existing demand from our direct relationships with blue-chip retailers and distributors throughout the region.
-The facility is still expected to commence operations in the fourth quarter of 2023.